iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Multi-row Batching vs Parallel LLM calls}

-Figure~\ref{fig:row_marshal_vs_parallel} demonstrates the limitations of parallelization and how the limit can be overcome by row-marshaling even with the diminished performance of row-marshalled calls.
+Figure~\ref{fig:row_marshal_vs_parallel} demonstrates the limitations of parallelization and how the limit can be overcome by row-marshaling even with the diminished performance of row-marshaled calls.
 The analysis assumes the number of tuples in the inference table is 10,000.
-We set the average request latency for different row-marshalling batch sizes based on the empirical results.
+We set the average request latency for different row-marshaling batch sizes based on the empirical results.
 Furthermore, the requests per minute limit is set to 500, which is the rate limit of the o4-mini model.

-Observe that the blue line in the plot corresponds to the execution with disabled row-marshalling.
+Observe that the blue line in the plot corresponds to the execution with disabled row-marshaling.
 The latency declines with the increasing parallelization until it stabilizes at 48 workers.
 The operation hits a limit due to the rate limit, regardless of increased parallelization.
-However, this limit can be overcome by row-marshalling as depicted by the other plot lines with increasing row-marshalling batch size.
+However, this limit can be overcome by row-marshaling as depicted by the other plot lines with increasing row-marshaling batch size.
 However, observe that improvement diminishes and is not linear to the batch size; this is a result of increased call latency for row-marshaled inputs.
 Thus, the operator will not benefit from overdoing the row concatenation.